-The secret rules truck drivers have taken years to figure out and master, especially as a new trucker who has only had a few hauls.
+The secret rules truckers have taken years to figure out and master, especially as a new trucker who has only had a few hauls.
 Although a lot of unwritten rules of the road take experience and time to figure out, here’s a brief rundown on what you should be doing as a trucker in the freight industry.

 Not from DOT: The Rules from Veteran Truckers